-For monitoring during load tests you should monitor VM Host (If you are virtualized) servers, network and storage devices.
+For monitoring during load tests you should monitor network, VM Host (If you are virtualized) servers, network and storage devices.
 For Servers you can use PAL, for network speak with the network team and monitor traffic between new and old farms and O365.
 Don’t underestimate the impact on your capacity need for the link between Microsoft Office 365 and your office.

 Some lessons learned include the team must have experience, management will oversimplify the work and bypass important tasks, document everything (Nothing in verbal format all in writing), capacity planning must be done in advance not as an afterthought, circulating and communicating results, dealing with problem managers/employees quickly and proactively/aggressively managing expectations.
-Involve all stake holds and make sure they sign off in writing to avoid roadblocks and politics.
+Involve all stakeholders and make sure they sign off in writing to avoid roadblocks and politics.

 Found this helpful or have feedback?
 Contact me firstname.lastname@example.org